 Las Fallas is Valencia's biggest festival.
-It's celebrated every March in honor of San José (Saint Joseph), the patron saint of Valencia, and also to mark the end of winter and the beginning of spring.
+It's celebrated every March in honour of San José (Saint Joseph), the patron saint of Valencia, and also to mark the end of winter and the beginning of spring.
 Valencia is a fairly quiet city compared to Madrid and Barcelona, but not during Las Fallas.
-Expect a whole week of fun, frivolity and extensive late-night partying featuring a sizzling cacophony of colorful firecrackers, smoky bonfires, roaring rockets and massive effigies.
+Expect a whole week of fun, frivolity and extensive late-night partying featuring a sizzling cacophony of colourful firecrackers, smoky bonfires, roaring rockets and massive effigies.

 2. La Tomatina

 Every August, the usually sleepy city of Buñol welcomes 20,000 people into its streets for one of the world's biggest food foods with, you guessed it, tomatoes.
 Truckloads of them!
-La Tomatina draws in locals, travelers and tourists from far and wide to pelt tomatoes at friends and strangers.
+La Tomatina draws in locals, travellers and tourists from far and wide to pelt tomatoes at friends and strangers.
 Mad, (very) messy and memorable, La Tomatina is undoubtedly one of Spain's most unique festivals.

 3. Semana Santa

 As a predominantly Catholic country, Easter is a huge deal in Spain.
 But even if you’re not a believer, the Semana Santa, or Holy Week, is a fascinating event to experience.
 Each region has its own unique traditions, but they all involve lavish processions, incredible outfits and indulgent spreads of food including torrijas (fried sweet bread).

 4. Sitges Carnival